Articles Posted in Alcohol and Drug Crimes

 Continue reading ›

-We have dedicated this article to give you the big picture on the topic of misdemeanors in Macomb County.
-This project is based upon our experience handling more than 10,000 criminal cases in Michigan.
+This feature article gives our followers the big picture on the topic of misdemeanors in Macomb County and is based upon our experience handling more than 10,000 criminal cases in Michigan.
 Misdemeanor cases are handled in the local district courts for each county.
 The district court system in Michigan is broken down based upon population.
-This map illustrates the jurisdictional picture of the district court system in Macomb County where misdemeanor cases are adjudicated:
+This map illustrates the jurisdictional picture of the 9 district courts located in Macomb County:

 District-Courts-Macomb-Map